npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 ### 2013
 1. Use your creativity to develop a "vision document" for improving forestry, animal husbandry and
 ## World Geography

+### 2025
+1. Name the highest mountain peaks of the following continents:
+	(A) North America
+	(B) South America
+	(C) Africa
+	(D) Australia
+2. Write names of any ten Biodiversity Hotspots of the world.
+3. Discuss the geopolitical factors behind the Russia-Ukraine struggle.
 ### 2023
 1. Discuss the causes and effects of Ozone layer depletion in the world.
 2. Write names of any 6 deserts found in Australia.